 Similar to Alltrails, the Go Jauntly (opens in new tab) app offers free access to browse a whole host of walking routes stored in their catalogue, which have all been provided by other outdoor lovers who know the areas covered well.

-Though more basic (and of course not featuring the more technical maps found on the likes of Viewranger and OS) there is a lovely feelgood factor to what this app is trying to achieve, with useful information for fairly newbie hikers and bikers, including train stations, toilet stops and cycle docking stations, as well as photos, key interest points, directions and even a ‘nature notes’ feature (currently Apple only, but this will soon be on Android too), which you can use like a diary to record the little things that inspire you on your stroll such as birdsong, wildlife or flowers.
+Though more basic (and of course not featuring the more technical maps found on the likes of Viewranger and OS) there is a lovely feelgood factor to what this app is trying to achieve, with useful information for fairly newbie hikers and bikers, including train stations, toilet stops and cycle docking stations, as well as photos, key interest points, directions and even a ‘nature notes’ feature, which you can use like a diary to record the little things that inspire you on your stroll such as birdsong, wildlife or flowers.

 Find it: what3words.com | Price: Free | Available for: iOS; Android